 (iv) the assailant had not taken any undue advantage or acted in a cruel manner.”

 The cause of the quarrel is not relevant nor is it relevant who offered the provocation or started the assault.
 The number of wounds caused during the occurrence is not a decisive factor but what is important is that the occurrence must have been sudden and unpremeditated and the offender must have acted in a fit of anger.
 Of course, the offender must not have taken any undue advantage or acted in a cruel manner.
 Where, on a sudden quarrel, a person in the heat of the moment picks up a weapon which is handy and causes injuries, one of which proves fatal, he would be entitled to the benefit of this Exception provided he has not acted cruelly.

-Apex court in Vijay alias Gyan Chand Jain v.
-State of MP,
+The Apex court in Vijay alias Gyan Chand Jain v.
+State of MP, held as follows,

 “it may be noted that exception 5 to Section 300 I.P.C. must receive a very strict and not a liberal interpretation and in applying the said exception the act alleged to be consented to or authorized by the victim must be considered with very close scrutiny.”

 DISTINCTION BETWEEN SECTION 299 AND SECTION 300

 The following distinction is made out between Section 299 and Section 300